evolvedbinary/hsg-project-wiki/Setup.md

 - A computer with at least:
     - 8 GB of RAM (to accommodate editing large XML files in oXygen, and running eXist, a web browser, and other apps at the same time)
-    - 20 GB of available storage space (SSD, or SSD/HD hybrid "Fusion" drive, is recommended for best performance).
+    - 20 GB of available storage space (an SSD, or SSD/HD hybrid "Fusion" drive, is recommended for best performance).
 - Mac OS X (up to date).
-The Mac operating system is not strictly necessary; on Linux or other operating systems, you should be able to find alternative methods of installing the required software, but you're on your own.
+The Mac operating system is not strictly necessary; on Windows, Linux, or other operating systems, you should be able to find alternative methods of installing the required software, but you're on your own.
 - A GitHub account
     - If you don't have one, please create one at https://github.com/join
     - Make note of your credentials (username & password), since you will need these for the steps below.
     - Let your trainer know your GitHub account name so we can add you to the HistoryAtState organization on GitHub, also needed for the steps below.
-    - To be able to publish to the hsg production servers, you will need credentials for the servers; these will be provided to you during your training.
+- Other required information that will be provided to you during your training
+    - Credentials for hsg (needed when you begin publishing directly to hsg)
+    - oXygen license key
+    - Mac App Store credentials (needed for downloading Transmit)

 ### Updating from our old setup (pre-May 2017)?